0xPARC/0xparc-intro-book/easy/src/intro.typ

 These notes focus on the following specific topics.

+=== Two-party computation (2PC)

+In a *two-party computation*, two people want to jointly compute some known function
+$ F(x_1, x_2), $
+where the $i$th person only knows the input $x_i$ -- and they want to do it without either person learning the other person's input.

+For example, we saw earlier Yao's millionaire problem --- Alice and Bob want to know who has a higher income without revealing the incomes themselves.
+This is the case where $F = max$, and $x_i$ is the $i$'th person's income.

+Multi-party computation makes a promise that we'll be able to do this for _any_ function $F$ as long as we can implement it in code.

-=== The zkSNARK: proofs of general problems
+=== The SNARK: proofs of general problems

-The *zkSNARK*, first described in 2012, was the first type of primitive that arguably falls into the "programmable cryptography" umbrella.
-It provides a way to produce proofs of _arbitrary_ problem statements, at least once encoded as a system of equations in a certain way.
+The *SNARK*, first described in 2012, provides a way to produce proofs of _arbitrary_ problem statements, at least once encoded as a system of equations in a certain way.
 The name stands for:

-- *Zero-knowledge*: a person reading the proof doesn't learn anything about the solution besides that it's correct.
 - *Succinct*: the proof length is short (actually constant length).
 - *Non-interactive*: the protocol is not interactive.
 - *Argument*: technically not a "proof," but we won't worry about the difference.